Definite Article and Indefinite Article

 The determiners a/an and the are called "articles".
 They are the most common of all determiners.
 They come at the very beginning of a noun phrase.
 We divide them into "indefinite" and "definite" like this:

-use fora non-specific person or thing (singular)specific people or things (singular or plural)
+use for | a non-specific person or thing (singular) | specific people or things (singular or plural) |

 We use indefinite to mean non-specific.
 Indefinite is general.
 We use definite to mean specific.
 Definite is particular.
 When we are talking about something in general, we use a or an.
 When we are talking about something in particular, we use the.